 There’s no universal price for a personal trainer because there are a number of key factors that determine the price point you’ll pay.
 Personal training can cost anywhere from $20 to $200+ per session.

-Understandably, you want a professional trainer, someone who knows their stuff, but you also don’t want to be paying the same price as a celebrity.
+Understandably, you want a professional trainer, someone who knows their stuff.
+But you also don’t want to break the bank to get while working on your health goals.

-Let’s take a look at the factors that can determine the price of a trainer along with the best way to find convenient and affordable personal training.
+Let’s take a look at those factors and tips for finding convenient and affordable personal training.